6 months. 4 years. 20 years. Could you guess what these timelines mean for anyone who is working in the data science industry in 2021? Any guesses?

 So, you can imagine the kind of efforts and struggles professionals have to take in their journey on how to become a data scientist in India.

 It’s that kind of year that started with a brave volume of optimism at the back of the first COVID-19 wave and then slipped into the second wave, delta wave, and slowly people started losing hope if things would ever go back to normal.
 Sadly, things aren’t going back to normal, but here’re few good things that would bring a smile to your face, especially if you are pursuing a data science course or plan to do so in the near future.
 The data science market grew 500% this year compared to what it was in 2019.
-In fact, in the coming months, the market is going to go bullish on data scientist hiring trends and you would see 10x times the hiring volumes demanded from top tier companies involved in the business of software development, marketing and sales, e-commerce, sports analytics, media and entertainment, and healthcare.
+In fact, in the coming months, the market is going to go bullish on data scientist hiring trends and you would see 10x times the hiring volumes demanded from top tier company like software development company, marketing and sales, e-commerce, sports analytics, media and entertainment, and companies involved in healthcare.
 If we were to do classification research on the top 10 technology jobs that you should eye this year amidst fears of coronavirus pandemic, the top 5 titles would go to data scientist and its sibling profiles from Big data engineering, analytics, and AI development.

 Despite knowing there is a process and lineage involved in reaching the final destination of becoming a top tier data scientist, a majority of professionals grow highly impatient with their career development.